jsadowyj/sadowyj.net/content/blog/postgresql-delayed-replica-nightmare.md

 and on(instance) (pg:receiver_data_in_30m == 0)
 ```

 The `PostgresqlApplyLagBeyondDelay` alert was our problem child - firing away at the worst of times with the timing precision of a smoke detector running out of batteries.
-Apparently it had a personal vendetta against quiet afternoons.
+Apparently it had a personal vendetta against REM sleep.

 ## Down the PostgreSQL Rabbit Hole